netsec-ethz/scion-tutorials/content/native_setup/android.md

 Note that in `gen/ISDx/AS10xx/supervisord.conf` the path of the SCION Deamon socket needs to be changed as follows: `"--api-addr" "/data/data/com.termux/files/run/shm/sciond/sdX-10XX.sock"`.

+#### VPN Connection to SCIONLab

+Unfortunately, OpenVPN is not currently supported from within the Termux environment.
+Alternatively, the [Open VPN app](https://play.google.com/store/apps/details?id=net.openvpn.openvpn) can be installed to connect to SCIONLab via VPN.
+The `client.conf` file that is provided by the [SCIONLab coordinator](https://www.scionlab.org/) needs to be renamed to `client.ovpn` before it can be imported into the app.
+Additionally, the line `route 10.0.8.0/24` needs to be added to the file.

-### Endhost configuration vs. full AS
+#### Endhost configuration vs. full AS

 It is possible to run the full SCION on Android, it is, however, currently not recommended.
 The full SCION requires a Zookeeper instance which itself is a Java program.
 While it is possible to install a Java Virtual Machine in Termux, the actual Termux packages have been disabled or removed due to instabilities with high CPU usage.

 If you still want to try the full SCION on an Android phone, we suggest to use a remote Zookeeper instance running on another device and configuring the own SCION topology accordingly.

-#### VPN Connection to SCIONLab

-Unfortunately, OpenVPN is not currently supported from within the Termux environment.
-Alternatively, the Open VPN app can be installed to connect to SCIONLab via VPN.
-The `client.conf` file that is provided by the SCIONLab coordinator needs to be renamed to `client.ovpn` before it can be imported into the app.
-Additionally, the line `route 10.0.8.0/24` needs to be added to the file.